acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 sign and work as expected on number's magnitude.

-Shifting by a negative value is undefined behaviour in the standard, I throw an exception when that is tried.
+Shifting by a negative value is undefined behaviour in the standard, I throw an exception when it is tried.

 -- Bitwise operators --